EricLi3/a3-ericli/README.md

 Problem with using id in MongoDb instead of idx which was a big change I had to figure out.

 - what authentication strategy you chose to use and why (choosing one because it seemed the easiest to implement is perfectly acceptable)

 - I used Beer Css.
 Found the name to be funny and tried it out.
+Had to readress some of the container dimensions for the styling.
+Such as max width increased by 100 px.
   - include any modifications to the CSS framework you made via custom CSS you authored

 - a list of Express middleware packages you used and a short (one sentence) summary of what each one does.
 If you use a custom function, please add a little more detail about what it does.

 ## Technical Achievements